This page provides information for the sector on provision and payment for primary maternity services.

 The Primary Maternity Services Notice 2007 set out the terms and conditions for payment to Lead Maternity Carers for providing primary maternity services.

-The Minister of Health notified a further amendment to the Notice in 2020, which became effective 1 July 2020.
+The Minister of Health notified a second amendment to the Notice in 2020, effective 1 October 2020.
 Go to the Maternity Notice page to find out more.

 Providing primary maternity services

 In order to provide and be paid for primary maternity services, you must submit an Application for Authority to Claim under the Primary Maternity Services Notice 2007 to the Ministry of Health.
 Go to Registering as a maternity provider to find out more.

 Primary maternity service providers who have an authorisation to claim under the Notice may make claims for services direct to the Ministry.
 Go to Maternity claims information to find out more.